simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-01-31
+<br />**Date image released:**  2024-02-01
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Jean-Baptiste Auroux
-Marcin Ślipko

-<br />**Title of the image:**  Camera Orion Rising
+<br />**Title of the image:**  NGC 1365: Majestic Island Universe
-<br />**Description for the image:**  What does Orion rising look like to a camera?
-During this time of the year, the famous constellation is visible to the southeast just after sunset.
-From most Earthly locations, Orion's familiar star pattern, highlighted by the three-stars-in-a-row belt stars, rises sideways.
-An entire section of the night sky that includes Orion was photographed rising above Śnieżka, a mountain on the border between Poland and the Czech Republic.
-The long duration exposure sequence brings up many faint features including the Orion and Flame Nebulas, both encompassed by the curving Barnard's Loop.
-The featured wide-angle camera composite also captured night sky icons including the blue Pleiades star cluster at the image top and the red Rosette Nebula to the left of Orion.
-Famous stars in the frame include Sirius, Betelgeuse, Rigel and Aldebaran.
-Orion will appear successively higher in the sky at sunset during the coming months.
+<br />**Description for the image:**  Barred spiral galaxy NGC 1365 is truly a majestic island universe some 200,000 light-years across.
+Located a mere 60 million light-years away toward the faint but heated constellation Fornax, NGC 1365 is a dominant member of the well-studied Fornax Cluster of galaxies.
+This sharp color image shows the intense, reddish star forming regions near the ends of the galaxy's central bar and along its spiral arms.
+Seen in fine detail, obscuring dust lanes cut across the galaxy's bright core.
+At the core lies a supermassive black hole.
+Astronomers think NGC 1365's prominent bar plays a crucial role in the galaxy's evolution, drawing gas and dust into a star-forming maelstrom and ultimately feeding material into the central black hole.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/OrionRising_Slipko_2048.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/NGC1365_v4.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).